 PBMs, are middlemen-like companies that negotiate drug prices among manufacturers, pharmacies and insurers that cover drug benefits.
 Two of the country's biggest four pharmacy benefit managers are owned by health insurers.

 UnitedHealth Group Inc. which owns OptumRx, the third-largest PBM by revenue, saw its shares jump nearly 4% during the week.
-Humana, which owns the fourth-largest PBM in the country with its Humana Pharmacy Inc. unit, gained 3.20%.

 The largest PBMs in the U.S., CVS Health Corp. and Express Scripts Holding Co., are in current merger talks with insurers Aetna Inc. and Cigna Corp., respectively.
 Shares of Aetna and Cigna rose 3.78% and 4.59%, respectively.